srazi/tabbedwindow-qt/README.md

-## Tabbed Windwos implementation in Qt
+## Tabbed Windows implementation in Qt
 This is a implementation of the same tabs Drag&Drop behaviour that you can find in Firefox or Google Chrome browsers.